Nationwide Children's Hospital

 Nationwide Children's Hospital (formerly Columbus Children's Hospital) is a nationally ranked pediatric acute care teaching hospital located in the Southern Orchards neighborhood of Columbus, Ohio.
 The hospital has 673 pediatric beds and is affiliated with the Ohio State University College of Medicine.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Ohio and surrounding regions.
 Nationwide Children's Hospital also sometimes treats adults that require pediatric care.
-Nationwide Children's Hospital also features an ACS designated Level 1 Pediatric Trauma Center, 1 of 4 in the state.
+Nationwide Children's Hospital also features an ACS-verified Level 1 Pediatric Trauma Center, one of four in the state.
 The hospital has affiliations with the nearby Ohio State University Wexner Medical Center.
-Nationwide Children's Hospital is located on its own campus and has more than 1,379 medical staff members and over 11,909 total employees.
+Nationwide Children's Hospital is located on its own campus; it has more than 1,379 medical staff members and over 11,909 total employees.

-In recent years, the hospital has been ranked as one of America's Best Children's Hospitals by U.S. News & World Report and in 2020, the hospital ranked as the 7th best overall children's hospital in the United States.
+In recent years, the hospital has been ranked as one of America's Best Children's Hospitals by U.S. News & World Report and in 2023, the hospital was ranked as the 6th best overall children's hospital in the United States.
 The hospital has also been the recipient of numerous other awards.